NOUIY/aws-cdk-guide/v2/constructs.md

 ------

-Construct properties that aren't simple Booleans, strings, numbers, or containers are handled differently in the supported languages\.
+Construct properties that aren't simple Booleans, strings, numbers, or containers are handled differently in the supported languages.

 ------
 #### [ TypeScript ]